Go See the Doctor

-"Go See the Doctor" is a song by American rapper singer Kool Moe Dee.
+"Go See the Doctor" is a song by American rapper Kool Moe Dee.
 It was released in 1986 as the first single from his eponymous debut album.
-Originally published by Rooftop, it was later reissued by Jive.
+Originally released by Rooftop, it was later reissued by Jive.

 Produced by Kool Moe Dee himself with Lavaba and Teddy Riley, the song has messages of the prevention of sexually transmitted infections.

 "Go See the Doctor" became Kool Moe Dee's first single to appear on the Billboard Hot 100, peaking at number 89 in April 1987 and staying on the chart for five weeks.
 It also peaked at number seven on the Belgian Ultratop (Flanders), number three on the Dutch Nationale Hitparade and number 82 on the UK Singles Chart, being his single with the highest impact outside the United States.